hashicorp/terraform-provider-azurerm/website/docs/r/automation_software_update_configuration.html.markdown

 * `name` - (Required) The name which should be used for this Automation.
 Changing this forces a new Automation to be created.

-* `automation_account_name` - (Required) The name of the automation account in which the Schedule is created.
-Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Automation should exist.
-Changing this forces a new Automation Software Update Configuration to be created.
+* `automation_account_id` (Required) The ID of Automation Account to manage this Source Control.
+Changing this forces a new Automation Source Control to be created.

 * `operating_system` - (Required) The Operating system of target machines.
 Possible values are `Windows` and `Linux`.